kubevirt/community/design-proposals/vm-memory-dump.md

 ### Handle the memory dump
 After the memory dump is completed the user will be able to export this PVC and also if there is a snapshot supported storage class the PVC can be a part of the VM snapshot and then it can be unbounded and deleted.
+The output of the memory dump can be used for memory analysis with different tools for example [Volatility3](https://github.com/volatilityfoundation/volatility3) and maybe also [sleuthkit](https://www.sleuthkit.org/autopsy/)

 ## Update/Rollback Compatibility
 New API should not affect updates / rollbacks.